 What you will then have is a delicious, light, set caramel custard surrounded by a pool of dark golden caramel sauce.

 Serve it cut in slices with some pouring cream to mingle with the caramel

 Return to Homepage

 Visit the Delia Online Cookery School with Waitrose

 Click here to go to Waitrose.com

 Copyright © 2009 Delia Smith/New Crane Internet Limited, ALL RIGHTS RESERVED.

-This is a one-person portion (a man-sized portion almost!) that is made in a 4½ inch (11 cm) ramekin.
-It is possible, I've discovered, to cook it on top of the stove (see note at end of recipe), but I have to say I've come to the conclusion it's less
+A one-person portion (a man-sized portion almost!) that is made in a 4½ inch (11 cm) ramekin.
+It is possible to cook it on top of the stove.

 OK then, no more sticky moments and saucepans coated in hard toffee.
 You can, and will, achieve a light, creamy caramel with the utmost of ease – because someone else has made the caramel for you.